augustocc/pinout-generator/README.md

 # pinout-generator
 Generates pinout descriptions in HTML + CSS

-A simple shell script to generate standard descriptions of pin connections between 2 devices.
+This is a simple shell script to generate standard descriptions of pin connections between 2 devices.
+Call it like this:

+<tt>./pinos.sh inputfile.txt</tt>

 Sample output: